-In this section we give an overview of the networks studied in the main text (Tab.
-I).
+In this Appendix, we give an overview of the networks studied in the main text (Table I).

-• Foodweb-Eocene [47]: A reconstructed food web

-of an ecosystem from the early Eocene (48 million years ago).
+- (i) Foodweb-Eocene [45]: A reconstructed food web of an ecosystem from the early Eocene (48 000 000 years ago).
 Nodes represent taxa and edges represent consumer-resource relations.
+The original network was directed. - (ii) Foodweb-Wetland [53]: A network of carbon exchanges among species in the cypress wetlands of South Florida.
+Nodes represent taxa and edges represent consumer-resource relations.
+The original network was directed. - (iii) WordAdjacency-English [54]: A network of word adjacency in English texts.
+Nodes represent words and two words are connected if one directly follows the other in texts.
+The original network was directed. - (iv) WordAdjacency-Japanese [54]: A network of word adjacency in Japanese texts.
+Nodes represent words and two words are connected if one directly follows the other in texts.
+The original network was directed. - (v) MB-R.norvegicus [55]: A metabolic network of the rat (Rattus norvegicus), extracted from the Kyoto Encyclopedia of Genes and Genomes.
+Nodes represent substances involved in enzymatic reactions and edges represent reactant-product pairs. - (vi) WikiTalk-Catalan [56]: A network where nodes represents Wikipedia editors for a certain language (in this case, Catalan), and where user i and j are connected if i leaves a message on the talk page of j.
+The original network was directed. - (vii) GI-S.cerevisiae [57]: A network based on the Molecular Interaction Search Tool (MIST) for baker's yeast (Saccharomyces cerevisiae).
+Here, node represent genes and the edges indicate that the effects of mutations in one gene can be modified by mutations of another gene. - (viii) GMP-C.elegans [58]: A multiplex network representing different types of genetic interactions for the nematode worm Caenorhabditis elegans.
+The layers represent physical, association, colocalization, direct, suppressive, and additive interactions.
+In this paper, we create a monolayer network by treating the different interaction types equally and removing repeated links.
+The original network was directed. - (ix) Gnutella [59]: A snapshot of the Gnutella peer-topeer file sharing network on August 4, 2002.
+Nodes are hosts and edges are connections between them.
 The original network was directed.

-- Foodweb-Wetland [53]: A network of carbon exchanges among species in the cypress wetlands of South Florida.
-Nodes represent taxa and edges represent consumer-resource relations.
-The original network was directed. - WordAdjacency-English [54]: A network of word adjacency in English texts.
-Nodes represent words and two words are connected if one directly follows the other in texts The original network was directed. - WordAdjacency-Japanese [54]: A network of word adjacency in Japanese texts.
-Nodes represent words and two words are connected if one directly follows the other in texts The original network was directed. - MB-R.norvegicus [55]: A metabolic network of the rat (Ratus norvegicus), extracted from the Kyoto Encyclopedia of Genes and Genomes (KEGG).
-Nodes represent substances involved in enzymatic reactions and edges represent reactantproduct pairs. - WikiTalk-Catalan [56]: A network where nodes represents Wikipedia editors for a certain language (in this case Catalan), and where user i and j are connected if i leaves a message on the talk page of j.
-The original network was directed. - GI-S.cerevisiae [57]: A network based on the Molecular Interaction Search Tool (MIST) for baker's yeast (Saccharomyces cerevisiae).
-Here node represent genes and the edges indicate that the effects of mutations in one gene can be modified by mutations of another gene. - GMP-C.elegans [58]: A multiplex network representing different types of genetic interactions for the nematode worm Caenorhabditis elegans.
-The layers represent physical, association, colocalization, direct, suppressive and additive interactions.
-In this paper we create a monolayer network by treating the different interaction types equally and removing double links.
-The original network was directed. - Gnutella [59]: A snapshot of the Gnutella peerto-peer file sharing network on August 4th 2002.